-Today, Conara is little more than a scant number of houses around a railway junction.
+Today, the village of Conara is little more than a scant number of houses around a railway junction.
 The name The Corners, by which the settlement was first known, originated because it lies on the old intersection of the coach road between Hobart Town and Launceston and the coach road from Swansea passing through Avoca in the Fingal Valley.

 Eventually, the construction of the Fingal Rail Line in 1886 met the Main Line Railway (Hobart Launceston) at The Corners and was primarily built to convey coal from the Cornwall and Mt.
 Nicholas mines near St. Marys, a practice that has continued for well over 100 years.
 Conara railway station was used for passengers changing trains from the Main Line (Hobart -Launceston) to the East Coast, via the Fingal Line.
 Conara is the aboriginal word for coal, or coal dust, no doubt taken from the major type of material that passed through the town by train.

-As part of the original land grant to James and Catherine Smith, the future site of Conara went by the name of Willis Corner, or more colloquially, Humphrey s Waterhole , until it was requested of Smith to construct an Inn to provide overnight hospitality to travellers on the coach routes, when it became known simply as The Corners.
-Built in 1839-40 by the Smiths, The Corners Inn has since been known by many different names, including the Epping Banks Inn, Cleveland Inn, the Corners Inn and now Smithvale, but is most often referred to simply as The Disappearing House.
+When it was requested of Smith to construct an Inn to provide overnight hospitality to travellers on the coach routes, it became known simply as The Corners.
+Built in 1839-40 by the Smiths, The Corners Inn has since been known by many different names, including the Epping Banks Inn, Cleveland Inn, the Corners Inn and now Smithvale, but is still most often referred to simply as The Disappearing House.